"LET YOUR WATCHWORD BE ORDER AND YOUR BEACON BEAUTY."

 As an active Christian and Latter-day Saint, my idiosyncratic music is infused with a vibrant spirituality particularly notable in a growing body of hymn tunes (40+) and in the titles and inspirations for many of my instrumental works.

 My late grandpa Charles P. Wahlquist once told me that if I wanted to really make a difference, I should be a teacher.
 I realized that to be the composer and teacher I want to be, I would need to get all the education I could.
-Education has been an important priority me—I earned a Bachelor of Musical Arts degree from BYU-Idaho (2009) in Jazz Studies (Piano) with a minor in Russian; and a Master of Music degree from BYU (2013) in composition.
+Education has been an important priority me—I earned a Bachelor of Musical Arts degree from Brigham Young University-Idaho (2009) in Jazz Studies (Piano) with a minor in Russian; and a Master of Music degree from Brigham Young University (2013) in composition, and a Doctor of Musical Arts degree in composition at Arizona State University (2017).
+I worked as a part-time theory/dictation teaching assistant during my graduate studies starting in 2010.

-I currently live in Mesa, Arizona where I am earning a Doctor of Musical Arts degree in composition at Arizona State University.
-I have worked as a theory/dictation teaching assistant since 2010.
+Since fall 2016 I have been living in Kingsville, Texas, where I work as a full-time Music Lecturer at Texas A&M University–Kingsville.
 My angel wife Qait (her way of spelling Kate) is a professional harpist.
 Together we have three children—Ender, Scarlett and Nikolas.
 It's not hyperbole to say that the greatest joy I know in life is in these family ties!

 I have continued to study music and Russian culture in college.
 From 2004-2006 I served as an LDS missionary in the Russia St. Petersburg Mission, including time in the cities of St. Petersburg, Kaliningrad, Petrozavodsk and Pskov.
 I'm fluent in Russian as a second language.
 My professional ties and involvement in Russian culture were strengthened by the recent Karelian Soundscapes project and ongoing research into Russian composers and musical traditions.